Rock Island Line (song): History

 Lead Belly and John and Alan Lomax supposedly first heard it from [a] prison work gang during their travels in 1934/35.
 It was sung a cappella.
 Huddie [Lead Belly] sang and performed this song, finally settling on a format where he portrayed, in song, a train engineer asking the depot agent to let his train start out on the main line.

 Lonnie Donegan's recording, released as a single in late 1955, signaled the start of the UK skiffle craze.
 This recording featured Donegan, Chris Barber on double bass and Beryl Bryden on washboard.
 The Acoustic Music organization makes this comment about Donegan's version.
 "It flew up the English charts.
 Donegan had synthesized American Southern Blues with simple acoustic instruments: acoustic guitar, washtub bass and washboard rhythm.
 The new style was called 'Skiffle' .... and referred to music from people with little money for instruments.
 The new style captivated an entire generation of post-war youth in England."

 Pete Seeger recorded a version a cappella while he was chopping wood, to demonstrate its origins.

-Renditions
+Cover versions

 "Rock Island Line" has been recorded by: